Ohtu-project/Ohtu-neural-networks/README.md

 ### Additional information

-A detailed tutorial on submitting training to Ukko2 and using the labeling tool can be found [here](https://docs.google.com/document/d/1fL1QfdwUpIr44OGPi-63fFBI14bP9gQthvlQgvv_xEo/edit?usp=sharing).
+A detailed tutorial on submitting training to Ukko2 and using the labeling tool can be found in `docs/tutorials.md`.

 [![Build Status](https://travis-ci.org/Ohtu-project/Ohtu-neural-networks.svg?branch=master)](https://travis-ci.org/Ohtu-project/Ohtu-neural-networks)